 First, Some Background Noise

 - The lower the frequency, the better the range.
 All else being equal (RF power, antenna gain, etc.) lower frequencies propagate better than higher frequencies.
 Thus, range is better, and signals pass through objects more readily at lower frequencies.
 In just about every humanly perceivable way, lower frequencies work better.
-Don’t take our word for it: here’s the math, outlined by a reputable third-party.

 - The 2.4GHz band is the lowest band that can be used worldwide.
 It is internationally harmonized, so it can be used in just about any country.
 This makes it the first choice for almost all commercial products.
 When a company develops RF technology, they want the highest possible return on investment, and that means they want marketability in as many places as possible.

 - Microwave ovens operate at 2.45GHz.
 This frequency of electromagnetic energy causes water molecules to vibrate, resulting in friction between them, which generates heat.
 This is how microwave cooking works.
 The important point here is that 2.4GHz radio transmissions are quickly absorbed by water and objects containing water — including animals and people — and converted to heat.
 When that happens, the signal is gone.